alteryx/alteryx-tool-generator/README.md

 ---
 Generator that scaffolds a custom Alteryx Designer tool with the HTML SDK and the choice of engine between JavaScript or Alteryx macro.

-Running the main script will prompt questions, and then write files needed to scaffold.
+Running the main Node script will prompt questions, and then write files needed to scaffold.

 Features
 ---